 That's a good question that I can unfortunately only answer with one example.
 In Opera there is no display that says how many bytes of data would have been used normally and how much an Opera Turbo has saved.

 However, I was able to determine it through an additional program.
-I have the tool on my Mac Tripmode active, which allows the data traffic to be released only for certain apps.
-In addition, the program can be used to "measure" how much MB of data has been used in a session.
-I did a little test with it and called up the following websites - once with Firefox and once with Opera Turbo:
+I have the tool on my Mac Tripmode active, which allows data traffic to be released only for certain apps.
+In addition, you can use the program to "measure" how many MB of data you have used in a session.
+I did a little test with it and called up the following websites – once with Firefox and once with Opera Turbo:

 While I used a total of 15,6 MB with Firefox, Opera Turbo presented me with the same pages without any visible loss of quality with only 5,4 MB of data consumption.
 That is a saving of 65% - a remarkable figure that I would not have expected myself.

-Despite all its limitations, Opera's turbo feature has been a discovery for me that I don't want to withhold from you.
-Although data compression does not work on many portals where I would have thought it to be particularly useful (see Pinterest), there are still enough newspapers and news portals that can be "slimmed down" a bit by using the turbo feature.
-I would definitely recommend the browser to people who spend a lot of time online and call up many different websites.
-This is where the greatest potential for savings exists.
+Despite all the limitations, Opera's Turbo feature was a discovery for me that I don't want to withhold from you.
+Although the data compression does not work for many portals where I would have thought it particularly useful (see Pinterest), there are still enough newspapers and news portals that can be "slimmed down" a bit by using the turbo feature.
+So I would definitely recommend the browser to people who surf the web a lot and access many different websites.
+This is where the greatest savings potential lies.

-An additional recommendation is in any case the combination with the above mentioned Mac tool "TripMode", with which the internet connection can only be released for certain programs.
+In any case, an additional recommendation is the combination with the above-mentioned Mac tool "Tripmode", which allows you to share the Internet connection only for certain programs.

 I hope my recommendation will help one or the other who (like me) need to conserve their data contingent. :)